pshelby/boto3_paginator/README.md

 **client** : A boto3 client to the target service (ec2, s3, etc.).

 **method** : The paginator method to call against the target service.
-A list of all paginators and their methods can be found in the [https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html](boto3 documentation).
+A list of all paginators and their methods can be found in the [boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html).

 **items\_per\_page** : Number of results per page to return.
 (Defaults to 10 items.)